ruzzll-zz/jquery-stickynotes/README.md

 <b>How to use</b>

-1. First create the object
+1. First instance the object

 ```bash
 var stickyNotes = $('.container').stickyNotes({